Research Study

 The Akeldama comparison

-The Akeldama or Tomb of the Shroud discovery matters because it gives us something rare: the only known excavated first-century burial shroud from Jerusalem.
-That makes it a far better comparator than speculation about what a first-century shroud “might” have looked like.
+Akeldama is a narrower kind of evidence.
+It is not the wider Roman-period textile record from the Land of Israel, but one excavated first-century Jerusalem burial with preserved shroud textile remains.
+That makes it a stronger comparator than speculation about what a first-century shroud might have looked like.

 Side-by-side comparison